-* Please note this feature is only available in paid versions.
+* Please note this feature is only available in Premium and higher licenses.

 - $obj_grid: phpGrid object as the detail datagrid

-- $fkey: Foreign key to the detail table.
+- $fkey: Foreign key of the detail grid to the master datagrid.

 - This method sets the master detail, or the parent child, relationship between datagrids.

 - The phpGrid went the extra mile to make creating the master detail datagrid a simple task for developers.
-The primary key value of master datagrid is auomatically retrieved when user selects a row and used as the value to the foreign key in the detail grid.
-The detail grid renders dynamically based on the row selected in parent grid.
+The primary key value of master datagrid is automatically retrieved when a user selects a row.
+The value is used as the foreign key for the detail datagrid.
+The detail datagrid renders dynamically based on the row selected in the master grid.

 // orderId exists in both master table(Orders) and detail table(OrderDetails)

 $dg = new C_DataGrid("SELECT orderId, orderDate, customerId FROM Orders", "orderNumber", "Orders");

 $sdg = new C_DataGrid("SELECT lineId, orderId, productCode, price FROM OrderDetails", "lineId", "OrderDetails");